anchetaWern/yellowpill/README.md

 ##Todo

-- Creating new database
-- Selecting database to be used
 - Improve response messages.
 Currently the application does not issue an error if the operation cannot be performed or something went wrong
 - Ordering of fields
 - Visualization on which tables are connected and which fields connects the tables